 Add remaining chocolate chips to dough and stir just until combined.

 Use a cookie scoop or small ice cream scoop to shape cookie dough balls.
-Drop onto prepared baking sheets, leaving two inches between each cookie.
+Drop onto prepared cookie sheet, leaving two inches between each cookie.

-Press a few reserved chocolate chips into the top of the cookies.
+Press a few extra chocolate chips into the top of the cookies.

 Bake in 375°F oven for 10 to 12 minutes until edges are a light golden brown.
 For crispy edges, bake an extra minute or two.
 If you adjust baking time for crispier cookies keep a close eye on them as they will brown quickly!